mitsuhiko/lucumr/2013/7/23/licensing.rst

-I am pretty sure some clever UX designer could make that into an engaging experience that gives people a licensing 101 in 10 minutes that includes all important details in an engaging way.
+I am pretty sure some clever UX designer could make that into an engaging experience that gives people a licensing 101 in 10 minutes that includes all important details in an interesting way.
 But it would have to be backed by information that an actual lawyer checked together with members of the community to come to some conclusions about what it means for the ecosystem.

 Right now I believe, the license choosing wizard of GitHub is a shitty